Farama-Foundation/ViZDoom/docs/introduction/building.md

 brew install cmake boost sdl2 openal-soft
 ```

-⚠️ On Apple Silicon (M1, M2, M3 and M4), make sure you are using homebrew for `arm64`.
+⚠️ On Apple Silicon (M-series chip), make sure you are using homebrew for `arm64`.

 Here is a helpful command to set up the environment variables for homebrew on Apple Silicon if both `arm64` and `x86` versions were installed:
 ```sh
 eval "$(/opt/homebrew/bin/brew shellenv)"
 ```

+We recommend using at least macOS High Sierra 10.13+ with Python 3.8+.
+On Apple Silicon, make sure you are using Python/Pip for Apple Silicon.

 ### Windows
 * CMake 3.12+